Do you remember a time when you were being fully yourself? I mean truly alive?

 of trying solutions that don’t work for you or feeling so lost as to how to get better.

-A lot of anxiety solutions don’t work very well because they only engage the ‘executive’ thinking part of our brain.
+Just talking about anxiety or trauma doesn’t work very well because it only engages the ‘executive’ thinking part of our brain.
 Actually, to get better we need the mind and the body to be working TOGETHER on the problem.
+This is somatic psychotherapy and counselling.

 Hi, I’m Sarah Tuckett

-Anxiety Specialist, Body Psychotherapist, Counsellor & Dance Movement Therapist based in North Brisbane.
+Anxiety Counsellor, Somatic Psychotherapist, & Dance Movement Therapist based in Brisbane.

 Want to get to know me better?
 Watch this video.